|

 Results in undefined behavior if the stack is empty.

-| stack | pointer |
+stack must not be NULL.| stack | pointer |

-Here is the caller graph for this function:| vl_memsize_t vlStackPeekSize | ( | vl_stack * | stack | ) |
+Here is the caller graph for this function:| VL_API vl_memsize_t vlStackPeekSize | ( | vl_stack * | stack | ) |

 Returns the size of the top level of the stack, in bytes.